idekerlab/G2PT/README.md

 3. Training, validation, test covariates files
-   * Training, validation, test file include sample ID, response value, and covariates.
+   * Training, validation, test file include FID, IID, phenotype value, and covariates.
    * same as `.cov` in [PLINK](https://www.cog-genomics.org/plink/1.9/formats#cov)
    * (Future work) If you do not put `.cov` while you put PLINK bfiles.
 Covariates will be generated from `.fam` file.
    * You should include `PHENOTYPE` in training and validation covariate file